Atlantic Canada Study and Stay™

 - Respond to students and be open to answering questions about working in the province.

-- Be available to support your student as they transition from ‘student’ to ‘professional’ during their final year of study.
+- Be available to support your student as she or he transitions from ‘student’ to ‘professional’

-Mentors: Be prepared to give yourself time of approximately 10 minutes to complete your application.
+Mentors: be prepared to give yourself time of approximately 5-10 minutes to complete your application.

 Atlantic Canada Study and Stay™ Program - Use of Information Policy Statement: